PelionIoT/mbl-docs/Docs/develop_applications/mbl_cli/setting_up.md

     pip install git+ssh://git@github.com/armmbed/mbl-cli.git@mbl-0-6
     ```

-## Set up a developer connection over USB
+## Setting up a developer connection over USB

 You can use a USB developer connection to debug and test your applications.
 The connection will not be interrupted by your development work, including work that disrupts network connectivity.